 The name Ruzafa comes from Arabic and means garden, and the neighbourhood consisted of ornamental gardens for the Moors when they ruled Valencia.

 It’s not big attractions that make Ruzafa (also called Russafa) Valencia’s hippest neighbourhood.
-On the other hand, there are plenty of small art galleries, cool vintage shops, cafes, retro bars and restaurants, and beautiful architecture.
+On the other hand, there are plenty of small art galleries, cool vintage shops, cafes, interesting street art, retro bars and restaurants and beautiful architecture.
 Spend a Friday or Saturday in Ruzafa when visiting Valencia.
 Here you’re guaranteed cool, local bohemian vibes as locals gather on the neighbourhood’s countless terraces.
 Don’t forget to take a look at the beautiful, colourful apartment blocks with iron balconies as you walk around the neighbourhood.

 9am: Go to the market